TeijeBoonman/CelAut2011-v2.3/README.md

 Double-click on the CA-window to stop the simulations and enter a new control code into the terminal Window.

-Move to the 'examples' folder of your 'celaut' installation, probably:
+Move to the ‘examples’ folder of your ’celaut’ installation, probably:

 `cd ~/Download/celaut/examples`

 and type, `celaut -o [MYCA]` to compile and run your CA. For example:

-`celaut -o 2dca` (-o voor "single layer")
+`celaut -o 2dca` (-o voor ”single layer”)

 The software responds: